 I began searching through Google to see if could find a way to lower my bounce rates because I switched back to WordPress (that’s for another post altogether).
 As soon as I switched back, I noticed an increase in bounce rates and that bothered me.

 I found out that bounce rates are really just people going to one page (usually my home page) and then dropping off.
 The majority of the visitors have no desire or incentive to continue through the site.
-The ones that do usually end up on my Tutorial or Archive page.
+The ones that do usually end up on my Tutorial page.

 In my sleuthing I found something called the Profit Index.
 This is a fantastic report you can build for you Google Analytics as a custom report.
 The Profit Index can show you what posts have a high value but have the highest bounce rates!
 You can also see which pages have the highest Adsense revenue vs bounce rates.
 Once you know where the problem is, you can work to fix it.